dariarodionova/Unity-UI-best-practices-/Unity UI best practices.md

 Stick to whatever naming format you chose internally and follow it across all projects.

 3. **Organize smarter** </br>
 Every separate UI entity (e.g. Health Bar, Ammo counter, Stamina Bar etc.) can be organized inside an empty gameObject.
-Groups of entities that share a visibility state could also be put into a empty gameObject container with a consistent name, “Content” for instance.
+Groups of entities that share a visibility state could also be put into an empty gameObject container with a consistent name, “Content” for instance.
 This is useful when a group of entities should be turned on or off according to the logic of the game. </br>
 Create and use such containers **carefully** because too many unnecessary objects will make the hierarchy overly complicated and leave a mark on the performance.
 ![Alt](element_naming.png)